 Compensation for working on holidays

-If you work on a national holiday in the Netherlands 2025, you may be entitled to additional compensation.
+If you work on a public holiday in the Netherlands 2026, you may be entitled to additional compensation.
 This is often regulated in your employment contract or collective labor agreement.
-Compensation can vary, from a salary allowance to a day off later in the year.
+Compensation can vary, from an allowance on your salary to a day off later in the year.
 However, this isn't always mandatory, so it's important to check what's in your contract.

 Leave for non-Christian holidays